grafana/writers-toolkit/docs/sources/writing-guide/reuse-shared-content.md

 1. In the sharing project, create the `docs/sources/shared/` directory if it does not exist.

-1. In the sharing project, create the file `docs/sources/shared/index.md` with the following contents:
+1. In the sharing project, create the file `docs/sources/shared/index.md` if it does not exist, with the following contents:

    ```markdown
    ---